Ptujec/LaunchBar/Color-Actions/README.md

 Use [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates#launchbar-action-local-action-updates) to keep track of new versions of all my actions and discover new ones at the same time.

 This action also supports [Action Updates](https://renaghan.com/launchbar/action-updates/) by Padraic Renaghan.

+## Miscellaneous

+- You can find good color palettes on [Color Hunt](https://colorhunt.co/).
+The website action works great here.
+- ChatGPT also produces some cool results sometimes.
+I have a prompt for that in my [Ask ChatGPT action](https://github.com/Ptujec/LaunchBar/tree/master/Ask-ChatGPT#2-use-predefined-prompts).
+You can select the results in the table and send them to the import action.
+- [System Color Picker by Sindre Sorhus](https://sindresorhus.com/system-color-picker) puts the system color picker in a nice little app, with some helpful additions.
+- Want to learn more about the Color Picker?
+[Macmost](https://www.youtube.com/watch?v=MQqntlvhGLg) and [robinwood](https://www.robinwood.com/Catalog/Technical/OtherTuts/MacColorPicker/MacColorPicker.html) have you covered.